Azure/communication-ui-library/packages/communication-react/review/communication-react.api.md

 import { ReactElement } from 'react';
 import * as reselect from 'reselect';
 import { SizeValue } from '@fluentui/react-northstar';
+import { StatefulChatClient as StatefulChatClient_2 } from '@azure/acs-chat-declarative';
 import { Theme } from '@fluentui/react-theme-provider';
 import { TypingIndicatorEvent as TypingIndicatorEvent_2 } from '@azure/acs-chat-declarative';
 import { TypingIndicatorReceivedEvent } from '@azure/communication-signaling';